lyn-li/project_deployment_error_notes/README.md

 ## Preface

-This file records the error info and notes  when deploying.In addition,it also has my study notes.
+This file records the error info and notes  when deploying.In addition,there are also my study notes.